fjarri/poetic_edda/README.rst

 Grimnismol (planned)
 ~~~~~~~~~~~~~~~~~~~~

+* Controlling whitespace from top and bottom of longtable manually;

 * Add Grimnismol chapter
-* Find a way to remove whitespace from top and bottom of longtable
 * Find a way to disable page breaks between comments and stanzas (seems to be the issue of longtable)

 ~~~~~~~~~~~~~~~~~~~~~~~~